codersaur/SmartThings/devices/Fibaro RGBW Controller (FGRGBWM-441)/README.md

  ## To Do:
  * When sending commands, consider Parameter #42 (reporting).
 If the device is configured not to send reports, or to only send reports generated by inputs (and not the controller), then a request for the appropriate report must be issued (or call refresh()) a couple of seconds after the command has been issued.
- * Add new device preference "Update ST UI before sending commands": This will issue fake events to make the GUI more responsive when using log dimming durations.
+ * Add new device preference "Update ST UI before sending commands": This will issue fake events to make the GUI more responsive when using long dimming durations.
  * Allow Association Group Members to be edited from the SmartThings GUI, via device preferences.
  * Consider if `setLevel()` in SCALE mode should really be moved to new `setBrightness()` command.
 Slider on the multiTile can then be linked to either setLevel or setBrightness via settings.